-In addition to core courses, students selecting the thesis option must complete between six and nine thesis credits (ME 391) prior to the master's thesis defense, with the expectation that the student's research must culminate in an original piece of work publishable as a conference proceedings paper or a peer-reviewed journal article.
-Those opting for a six-credit thesis must complete an additional three credits of approved course work Option B (Non-thesis) Students selecting the non-thesis option must complete an additional fifteen credits of course work beyond the core credits in lieu of a thesis.
+Option A (Thesis) In addition to core courses, students selecting the thesis option must complete between six and nine thesis credits (ME 391) prior to the master's thesis defense, with the expectation that the student's resear must culminate in an original piece of work publishable as a conferen master's thesis defense, with the expectation that the student's research must culminate in an original piece of work publishable as a conference proceedings paper or a peer-reviewed journal article.
+Those opting for a six-credit thesis must complete an additional three credits of approved course work

+Option B (Non-thesis)

+Students selecting the non-thesis option must complete an additional fifteen credits of course work beyond the core credits in lieu of a thesis.
 Of the additional course work, a minimum of nine credits must be in a chosen area of specialization.